Tom Brosseau: The Great American Folk Show

 Before the COVID-19 pandemic, Brosseau had been developing a weekly radio program with Prairie Public in Fargo, North Dakota as both lead writer and host that focused on the arts, called The Great American Folk Show.
 The pilot was pitched in December 2019, and the show premiered on-air on May 3, 2020 with actor John C. Reilly, North Dakota food columnist Marilyn Hagerty, artist Penni Emrich Burkum, and musicians Tom Lennon and Heidi Gluck.
 Since then, The Great American Folk Show has featured over 600 artists, storytellers, musicians, authors, chefs, diner owners, curlers, painters, opera house caretakers and poets.

-A Lifetime Ago, Vol. 1, 2, 3 & 4

-In 2020, Brosseau began an album series focused on unreleased material spanning 22 years of recording.
-A Lifetime Ago features radio, live, outtakes, B-sides, as well as new recordings, a total of 44 tracks.
-Musical guests include Sean Watkins, Gianna Ferilli, Cindy Wasserman, Andru Bemis, Shelley Short, Ethan Rose, Doug Schulkind of WFMU’s Give The Drummer Some, Dominque Arciero, Jermey Backofen, Adam Pierce, Gregory Page, and Chel White.
-Album artwork consists of a photograph by Carey Braswell and design and layout by DLT, Tom Brosseau’s longtime friend and collaborator.